 Page content

-The Institute Library is one of the largest private military collections in North America, with over 15,000 volumes, and is constantly expanding its collection with new material.
+The RCMI Library is one of the largest private military collections in North America, with over 15,000 volumes, and is constantly expanding its collection with new material.

 The library has a fine collection of military poetry and is actively seeking to expand its holdings with recently published works as well as older titles.